Assistant Director: Joe Hadge, MA, SAC, CPS, LCADC

 Program Assistant for Health and Wellness: Christina Sargiss, M.S.Ed

 Christina (she/her/hers) joined the Division of Student Affairs in 2018 as the Program Assistant for Health and Wellness.
-As a part of her role Christina supports all of the initiatives of the Alcohol and Drug Education Program (ADEP), Anti-Violence Initiatives (AVI), Religious and Spiritual Life (RSL), and THRIVE/Peer Educators.
+As a part of her role Christina supports all of the initiatives of the Alcohol and Drug Education Program (ADEP), Anti-Violence Initiatives (AVI), Religious and Spiritual Life (RSL), and the Health and Wellness Peer Education Program.

 Nicole Cena is a junior Business Management major with a specialization in Human Resource Management.
 She is involved in Women in Business (WIB), the Italian Club, and the Alpha Xi Delta Sorority.
 This will be her second semester returning as the Student Health 101 Correspondent for ADEP.